ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 [^complexity]: To incorporate correlations among different regression equations, and measurement error from the ACS observations, I would need to write Bayesian model specifications from scratch in Stan [@carpenter_stan:_2017].
 I do not yet know whether my data are sufficient to estimate models of that level of complexity.
 Again, these are ideal steps, but not critical ones.

-[The models I will estimate answer question, incorporate theoretical assumptions, and make the most justifiable use of my data while remaining robust.]
+[The models I will estimate answer the question, incorporate my principle theoretical assumptions, and make the most justifiable use of my data while remaining robust.]